-City of Aspen, Colorado Installs Genetec's AutoVu IP License Plate Recognition System to Monitor Parking
+City of Aspen, Colorado Installs Genetec's AutoVu IP License Plate Recognition to enhance Parking System

 The city of Aspen, Colorado, at an elevation just shy of 8000 feet, is a popular ski and snow destination resort.
 It draws a large tourist population every year, including a number of world-famous celebrities.
 Though the city, a four-hour drive from Denver, is home to a mere 5200 residents, it holds a bed base for 25,000 and imports around 13,000 workers per day.
 With all of this activity, parking in Aspen is at a premium, and there is little space left to build.